What is our dog training philosophy?

 What experience does each dog trainer have?

-What dog training programs do we offer?
+Which training programs do we provide?

 When will I start to see progress?